Todayβs Classic Quordle Hints & Answers

 - The word follows a consonant-vowel-consonant-consonant-vowel pattern.

-- It is an adjective often used to describe a texture or consistency.
+- It is an adjective used to describe a person's demeanor or mood.

-- This is an adjective, often used to describe something that's cleverly made or devised in an attractive way.
+- This is an adverb, often used to describe an action that's done in a particular emotional manner.

 …